-The World Health Organization provides a comprehensive list of marketing techniques, see pages 10 and 53 of the WHO (2010) publication: “A framework for implementing the set of recommendations on the marketing of foods and non-alcoholic beverages to Children”.
+The World Health Organization provides a comprehensive list of marketing techniques, on pages 10 and 53 of their 2012 publication: “A framework for implementing the set of recommendations on the marketing of foods and non-alcoholic beverages to children”.

 Kids are exposed to more commercial marketing than ever before:

 - In 2010, the World Health Organization called on its member nations to reduce the impact of marketing of foods high in saturated fats, sugars or salt to children.
 This call to action has persevered, most recently in their 2023 Policies to protect children from the harmful impact of food marketing: WHO guideline

 - Marketing of food and beverages to children in Canada is largely self-regulated by the same industries that profit from this practice.
 Research reveals that these voluntary measures are not working.
 As much as 90% of food and beverages marketed on TV are high in salt, saturated fat, sugar or calories.
 Read more in the report “The kids are not alright.
 How the food and beverage industry is marketing our children and youth to death.”

 - Research led by Dr. Monique Potvin Kent reveals three-quarters of children in Canada are exposed to food marketing while using their favourite social media applications.
 The majority of these ads are for unhealthy food, that is ultra-processed foods and beverages that are high in saturated fat, salt or sugar.
 The study looked at the most popular social media apps that kids and teens (ages 7-16 years) access using smartphones and tablets: Facebook, Instagram, Snapchat, Twitter, YouTube.

 The extent of the problem:

 - 90% of food and beverages marketed to kids on TV and online are high in sugar, salt and saturated fats